IgniteUI/igniteui-docfx/en/components/accordion.md

 ## Usage

 [IgxExpansionPanelComponent]({environment:angularApiUrl}/classes/igxexpansionpanelcomponent.html) is the representation of every level that belongs to the [IgxAccordionComponent]({environment:angularApiUrl}/classes/igxaccordioncomponent.html).
-Panels provide [disabled]({environment:angularApiUrl}/classes/igxexpansionpanelcomponent.html#disabled), [collapsed]({environment:angularApiUrl}/classes/igxexpansionpanelcomponent.html#collapsed) and [animationSettings]({environment:angularApiUrl}/classes/igxexpansionpanelcomponent.html#animationSettings}) properties, which give you opportunity to configure the states of the panel as per your requirement.
+Panels provide [disabled]({environment:angularApiUrl}/classes/igxexpansionpanelcomponent.html#disabled), [collapsed]({environment:angularApiUrl}/classes/igxexpansionpanelcomponent.html#collapsed) and [animationSettings]({environment:angularApiUrl}/classes/igxexpansionpanelcomponent.html#animationSettings}) properties, which give you the opportunity to configure the states of the panel as per your requirement.

 ### Declaring an accordion

-In order to declare an accordion components you have to describe all its expansion panels.
+In order to declare an accordion component you have to describe all its  [IgxExpansionPanels]({environment:angularApiUrl}/classes/igxexpansionpanelcomponent.html).

 ```html
 <igx-accordion #accordion [singleBranchExpand]="true">